renovatebot/renovate/docs/usage/upgrade-best-practices.md

 This page explains what we (the Renovate maintainers) recommend you do to update your dependencies.

-We'll cover starting a new project, updating a year-old project, and updating a project with dependencies that are five years old.
+We will cover starting a new project, updating a year-old project, and updating a project with dependencies that are five years old.
 We explain why you should update often, and how to nudge your team to update their dependencies.

 ## General recommendations